Fringe benefits tax: What it is and how it works in Australia

 1. Identify your taxable fringe benefits

-• Vehicles – a business gives an employee a vehicle for business and personal use (parking costs included)
+- provide a vehicle for business and personal use, including parking costs

-Here’s a fringe benefits tax example: a company provides an employee with a Toyota Hilux (worth $50,000 + GST) for work during the week and personal use on weekends.
-Because the employee can use the vehicle privately, it’s a car fringe benefit and triggers FBT.
+For example, if you provide an employee with a Toyota Hilux (worth $50,000 plus GST) for work during the week and personal use on weekends, the private use makes it a car fringe benefit and triggers fringe benefits tax.

 2. Work out the taxable value of the benefit